 - Windbreaker with removable sleeves (Scottevest jacket has the versatility of a photographer’s vest without the touristy look!)

 - Fleece or a puff jacket in a compression cube for cool morning game drives

 - 4 tees, merino wool recommended!
 These take up little room and are odor resistant!

-- 2 scarves – one for safari, one for keeping warm on the plane and dressing up
+- 2 scarves – one for safari to keep the dust off, one for keeping warm on the plane and dressing up

 - Casual tops